The Froedtert and Medical College of Wisconsin Administrative Fellowship offers two positions within the health system:

 Qualified applicants have a Master's degree (MBA, MHA, MHSA) or equivalent course work completed from a U.S.-based university.
 Preferred applicants hold a Master's degree from a program accredited by the Commission on Accreditation Healthcare Management Education (CAHME); however, applications from non-CAHME programs will be accepted for review.
 Furthermore, applicants must demonstrate a record of academic excellence, strong written and verbal communication skills, and the ability to manage multiple tasks and projects.
 Previous working experience within the healthcare field is strongly preferred.
 Other important skills that will contribute to the selection of the Administrative Fellow include leadership, self-motivation, ability to work in a team setting, and knowledge of the healthcare environment.

 Initial candidate interviews will be conducted by phone.
-Finalists will be invited to the Froedtert Hospital campus for on-site interviews with members of the senior leadership team.
+Finalists will be invited to a comprehensive interview with members of the F&MCW senior leadership team.

 How to Apply

 Froedtert & the Medical College of Wisconsin health network is a member of the National Council on Administrative Fellowships (NCAF).
 As such, we adhere to the uniform application and offer dates; and utilize the centralized application service (NAFCAS).
-Visit the application portal for the 2021–2023 fellowship.
+Visit the application portal for the 2024 – 2026 fellowship application requirements, which opens on June 9, 2023.